Gomukh - The snout point of River Ganga

 Visiting the origin of the Ganga has been a long cherished dream for me and this year I have planned and arranged it well in advance.
-I grew up beside the river and ‘where from the river comes?’ is a question that has haunted me from my childhood.
+Because I grew up beside the river the question I always asked was ‘where from the river Ganga originates?’

 Sunset as viewed from Gangotri.

-Everything around me is thousands of years old and this same phenomenon is taking place for thousands of years.
-At a distance the peaks of the Bhagirathi Sisters have turned golden.
+At a distance, the peaks of the Bhagirathi Sisters have turned golden.
 The top of Mt.
 Shivling has turned into gold too.
 Looking around I could see Mt.
-Sudarshan in its regal beauty, draped in golden hue.
+Sudarshan in its regal beauty, draped in a golden hue.
 This was simply overwhelming.
-Such sunsets are taking place for millions of years, and today I fill my heart and senses with a few moments of that eternity – moments those will stay with me as long as I live.
+Such sunsets are there for millions of years, and today I fill my heart and senses with a few moments of that eternity – moments that will stay with me as long as I live.

-We returned to the hotel only when there was no light left in the sky and stars came out – so many of them that you can see only when you are high up in the mountains.
+We returned to the hotel only when it was pitch dark.
+It was a beautiful starry night.
 From there we went to the river bank to watch the Sandhyarati, evening prayer to the holy river.
-Compared to the one that take place on the steps of Har ki Pauri in Haridwar, Bhagirathi-Vandana here in Gomukh is lot simpler, but feels like closure to the heart and anybody can pray to this holy water coming from Gomukh with a burning lamp in his or her hand.
-The next Sandharati takes place at the Ganga Temple, made of white marble in which the beautiful idol of mother Ganga is worshipped.
-The Aarti takes no more fifteen minutes and though there is little pomp and extravagance, you will be touched by its pious devotion.
+Compared to the one that takes place on the steps of Har ki Pauri in Haridwar, Bhagirathi-Vandana here in Gomukh is lot simpler, but feels like closure to the heart and anybody can pray to this holy water coming from Gomukh with a burning lamp in his or her hand.
+The next Sandharati takes place at the Ganga Temple, made of the white marble.
+There a beautiful idol of mother Ganga is worshipped.
+The Aarti takes no more than fifteen minutes and though there is a little pomp and extravagance, you will be touched by its pious devotion.

-At last I am going to see the source of the river, the snout point I have grown up with.
-The path is climbing up and we needed rest after every few minutes.
-We are not alone; there are many other pilgrims and trekkers – all going to Gomukh, some further to Tapovan.
-After walking for a couple of hours, we came up with two shops – made of plastic sheets selling water, biscuit, cold drinks etc. along with tea and maggy.
-Everybody familiar with travelling high in Himalayas knows that maggi is a great choice here for some food and we too had no hesitation about that.
-After having a bowl of hot soupy magi and a cup of steaming tea we resumed our journey.
+After walking for a couple of hours, we came accross two shos made of plastic sheets selling water, biscuit, cold drinks etc. along with tea and Maggie.
+Anybody familiar with traveling high in the Himalayas knows how Maggie is popular in the mountains After having a bowl of hot soupy maggie and a cup of steaming tea we resumed our journey.

-On our way we crossed a few small streams but they are so thin that one can easily cross them by stepping over the boulders.
-But on a couple of them there were bridges made of wood or rock.
-After crossing one such bridge and numerous boulders Chirbasa became visible at a distance – a green patch to the foothills, with steep hills on both sides of it.
+We also crossed a few small streams.
+There were wooden bridges to cross some o the streams.
+After crossing one such bridge and numerous boulders Chirbasa became visible at a distance – a green patch to the foothills, with steep hills on both its sides.